badges/awesome-badges/README.md

 A curated collection of awesome things related to status badges.

-_While this list is maintained by Paul Melnikow from the Shields core team, it includes Shields-related and non-Shields-related resources._
+_While this list is maintained by members of the Shields core team, it includes Shields-related and non-Shields-related resources._

 ### Dynamic badge services